MatiasSanchez48/MatiasSanchez48/README.md

 # Hello!
 I'm Matias Sanchez 👋

-Software developer with experience in developing mobile and web applications.
-I use Flutter and Dart to create modern and efficient applications.
+# Hello!
+I'm Matias Sanchez 👋

-Additionally, I have backend knowledge with .NET, MongoDB, and SQL.
+I am a passionate software developer with a focus on building modern and efficient applications.
+I enjoy solving real-world problems through technology and continuously improving my skills.

-I’ve also worked on basic projects with React and have foundational knowledge in HTML, CSS, and Java.
+With experience in mobile development (Flutter/Dart), backend technologies (.NET, MongoDB, SQL), and web development (React, HTML, CSS, JavaScript), I am always excited to learn and grow as a developer.

 ## 🌱 I’m Currently
 Studying a university technical degree in programming.

 ## 🚀 Skills